James Everett Torbert

 - He was a druggist working in a drug store, according to the 1920 census.

 - For a short time Jim Torbert operated a drug store in Jasper, Walker County, but returned to Marengo County in 1927 as proprietor of Bailey's Drug Store on Washington Street in Demopolis.
 Bailey's was first established by James Lawrence Bailey, husband of James E. Torbert's father's first cousin Anna Edna Cornish.
+Some items from the old drugstore are treasured by his descendants.

 - He was proprietor of a drug store, according 1930 census.